qlyde/comp2041-notes/README.md

 * `-o, --only-matching` print only the matched parts of a matching line
 * `-q, --quiet, --silent` do not write anything to standard output and immediately exit with status 0 if match found
 * `-H, --with-filename` print also the file name for each match
-* `-n, --line-number` prefix each output line with line number, starting from 1
+* `-n, --line-number` prefix each output line with 1-based line number
 * `-a, --text` process a binary file as if it were text
 * `-f FILE, --file=FILE` obtain patterns from FILE, one per line
 * `-r, --recursive` read all files under each directory recursively (`rgrep`)